shubham-sns/react-image-placeholder/README.md

 ### Default Placeholder Support

-- Every image would show a default placeholder when you use `Image` component
+- Every image would show a default placeholder when you use `Image` component.
-- current default placeholder is react logo
+- current default placeholder is react logo.

 Example usage